 The Aureum Palace Hotel is set within 27 acres of gardens and has a total of 114 rooms and villas.
 From the main lobby, you will instantly be struck by the views out over the temples, stupas and pagodas of Bagan.
 The hotel is fairly spread out, so it is worth considering this if you like privacy or conversely if you don’t like walking too far to your villa.
 It is in all truth a little larger than most of the hotels in Bagan, and because of that the service standards do slip from time to time when the hotel is full.

-There are a few restaurants and bars on offer, and as you can expect, they have maximized the views of the pagodas.
-Xanadu is an all-day restaurant serving continental and Asian cuisine whilst the Shan specializes in local Burmese and Thai food.
+There are a few restaurants and bars on offer, and as you can expect, they have maximised the views of the pagodas.
+Xanadu is an all-day restaurant serving continental and Asian cuisine whilst the Shan specialises in local Burmese and Thai food.
 There are two bars to enjoy after you have returned from visiting the sites of Bagan.

 There are quite a few room categories to choose from.
 They lead in with the Deluxe Rooms which are all housed in one block and are traditional ‘hotel’ style rooms and look inwards over a central swimming pool.
 If you want views over the temples, then opt for a villa which is definitely worth the upgrade.
 For families, they offer the two-bedroom Palm Tree Villa.
 The Lotus Villas are lovely and right beside the lake overlooking the temples beyond.
 Behind them are the Jasmine Villas which also have great views, and behind them are the Orchid Villas which we felt were a little dark.